diffusiondata/gateway-examples/sports-activity-feed-adapter/README.md

 - **Date of activity:** when the sporting activity took place.

 The pretend sports activity feed client has the following features:
-- **Register a listener:** a sports activity feed listener instance is required, with a callback method of 'onMessage' called when a new sports activity is sent to the subscriber (in our case, the Gateway adapter).
+- **Register a listener:** a sports activity feed listener instance is required, with a callback method of `onMessage` called when a new sports activity is sent to the subscriber (in our case, the Gateway adapter).
 - **Unregister a listener:** a way of unregistering from the sports activity feed to stop receiving updates.
 - **Get latest activities:** returns a snapshot list of the latest sporting activities when called.